samthor/scoped/README.md

 This can help you provide CSS encapsulation for your projects.
 The library is about ~1.9k minified and gzipped.
+You need to include it on your own domain, as it does odd changes that are seen as security problems if loaded cross-origin.

 ## Supports